Jump Ahead

 - What we all can do better, today

-Now its time for a fresh plan to help people keep their families safe and get through these difficult times.
+Now it's time for a fresh plan to help people keep their families safe and get through these difficult times.

 - Key to sensible planning is the ability to be able to have sensible conversations about ‘what would happen if’ scenarios and honestly facing the unavoidable statistical risks we all have to face and manage.